-In this section, we present a resilient list-based heuristic (R-LIST) and a resilient shelf-based heuristic (R-SHELF) for scheduling parallel jobs that could fail due to silent errors.
-We show that the greedy variant of R-LIST without reservations is a 2-approximation, and a variant with reservations is a 3-approximation.
-For R-SHELF, even though it provides a 3-approximation in the failure-free case, we show through an example that any resilient shelf-based algorithm may have a makespan ratio of $\Omega(\ln P)$ compared to the optimal in some failure scenario.
+In this section, we present a resilient list-based heuristic (R-LIST) and a resilient shelf-based heuristic (R-SHELF) for scheduling rigid parallel jobs that could fail due to silent errors.
+We show that the greedy variant of R-LIST without reservation is 2-approximation, and a variant with reservations is 3-approximation.
+For R-SHELF, even though it achieves 3-approximation in the failure-free case, we show through an